carlson0326-hub/Carlson-Test-Repository/README.md

 # Carlson-Test-Repository-OUT
-Test repository to check integration with Visual Studio 2019.
+Test repository to check integration and sync of new Github project into Visual Studio 2019.